-This A-Z is designed to be a seriously helpful (but not always serious) resource for anyone new to wearable tech whether it's buying your first fitness tracker or taking baby steps into VR.
+This A-Z is designed to be a seriously helpful (but not always serious) resource for anyone new to wearable tech whether it's buying your first fitness tracker or picking up your first pair of smart glasses.

 accelerometer n.
-A device that measures acceleration/g-force, used in pedometers, phones and fitness trackers to more accurately count your steps.
+A device that measures acceleration/g-force, used in pedometers, phones, smartwatches, fitness trackers and even smart swimming goggles to more accurately count your movement.
+That could be steps, swim strokes or even running on a treadmill.
 Some trackers then add fancy algorithms using your height/weight/age to estimate calories burned from accelerometer and GPS data.

 augmented reality n.
 It's augmented reality when you can still see your living room through whatever is displayed on the smartglasses.
 If you're bumping into tables, it's virtual.
-Best to take a break every few hours or you'll end up staring at your fridge in the middle of the night expecting to see your emails pop up.
+AR has really hit the headlines with Pokemon Go, but as tech matures, there will be far more useful applications than that.

 bioimpedance n.
 Usually followed by 'sensor'.
 Essentially refers to the measurement of body composition and water content by passing an electrical current through the body.
-It's real science - the Jawbone UP3 uses bioimpedance to measure heart rate - but the technique has also been used to make wilder, unproven claims such as measuring glucose levels.
+It's real science - smart scales use bioimpedance to measure muscle mass vs fat - but the technique has also been used to make wilder, unproven claims such as measuring glucose levels.

 bionic adj.
 The way we use it, the merging of biology (that's us) and electronics (that's the fun stuff) to give amputees robotic limbs and the rest of us, one day, superpowers.